majharul-web/chat-app/README.md

 For styling, I used Tailwind CSS v4, which provides a utility-first approach that allows for rapid UI development and consistent design.
 This is especially valuable for a chat application where there are many repeated UI patterns (message bubbles, avatars, buttons).

-I used the native `fetch` API for HTTP requests instead of adding an additional library like Axios.
-This keeps the bundle size small and leverages the built-in Request/Response APIs available in Next.js 16.
+For state management and API calls, I used Redux Toolkit with RTK Query.
+RTK Query handles authentication headers, caching, polling, refetching on focus/reconnect, and tag-based invalidation out of the box.
+This removes the need for manual fetch wrappers, local loading flags, and ad-hoc caching.
 For real-time communication, I integrated Socket.IO client, which is the standard for WebSocket connections in the React ecosystem.

 **Trade-offs considered:**
-- I considered using a state management library like Zustand or Redux, but for this application, React Context + local state was sufficient and keeps the code simpler.
+- I moved away from React Context + local state for auth and chat data in favor of Redux Toolkit + RTK Query.
+This makes the app more scalable, keeps API logic centralized, and simplifies cross-component state sharing without prop drilling.
 - I could have used a UI component library like shadcn/ui or MUI, but building custom components gives more control over the chat-specific UI and reduces dependencies.
 - For the Socket.IO connection, I implemented a custom hook (`useSocket`) rather than using a library, which gives us full control over the connection lifecycle and event handling.